LostKobrakai/kobrakai_elixir/static/posts/2020-07-20-ecto-when-to-cast.md

 database_date = Ecto.Type.dump(:date, runtime_date)
 ```

-There's no way of going from the runtime value to a possible input value, but that's not needed, at least
-in the context of ecto.
+There's no way of going from the runtime value to a possible input value, but that's not needed, at least in the context of ecto.

 ## Applying that to `Ecto.Changeset`

-As shown before turning user input into the runtime data type is using `Ecto.Type.cast/2` and is therefore called "casting". `Ecto.Changeset` exposes 3 functions for doing to a whole set of values being the user input: `cast/4`, `cast_assoc/3` and `cast_embed/3`.
+`Ecto.Changeset` exposes multiple functions for casting to a whole set of values of user input: `cast/4`, `cast_assoc/3` and `cast_embed/3`.

-However changes applied on a changeset are not always "user input" and therefore don't always need to involve "casting" the changes.
+However changes applied on a changeset are not always "user input" and therefore don't always need to involve casting the changes.
 E.g. in an event sourcing system one might handle events, whose data has been validated before and is no longer expressed by constrainted data types.
 Those can be applied by another set of functions on `Ecto.Changeset`: `change/2`, `put_change/3`, `put_assoc/4` and `put_embed/4`.
 For those functions values for fields are expected to already be "runtime format" values,
 which don't need to be casted.

 | |Needs Casting|No Casting|